A wild hare with long straight ears photographed surrounded by greenery Photo credits: Daniele Preziotti

 Juniper twigs were in fact hung on the doors of houses and stables: it was thought that if a malicious witch entered, she would have to stop and count its endless needles.

-The manticism of the onions
+The divination of onions

 On January 2nd, peasants used to predict the weather of the New Year by consulting… an onion!